autumn-info-442a/Homework1/Homework2.md

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_c.jpg">
 </p>

-Watch time/video limit is reached
-Pop up opens with a  mini game (video also cannot be played) A timer is set where the popup will close regardless of status of the game Child can click on the buttons to choose their answer An incorrect answer will keep them on the minigame but will allow them to keep trying until time runs out
+Youtube Kids functions normally until either the _Total Videos Watched_ or _Total Watch Time_ setting is reached.
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_d.JPG">
 </p>
-Filler text
+When user has either exceeded either _Total Videos Watched_ or _Total Watch Time_ setting a pop-up opens with a  mini game (video also cannot be played)
+A timer is set where the popup will close regardless of status of the game after 5 minutes.
+A user can click on the buttons to choose their answer.
+An incorrect answer will keep them on the minigame but will allow them to keep trying until time runs out
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_e.JPG">
 </p>